hhvm/user-documentation/guides/hhvm/03-advanced-usage/05-fastCGI.md

 HHVM has built-in support for two server types: [Proxygen](../basic-usage/proxygen.md) and FastCGI.

-FastCGI provides a high performance interface between your codebase and webserver (e.g., persistent processes between requests, etc.), but which will also obviously require a front-end compatible web server to serve the requests (e.g., [nginx](http://nginx.org/)).
+FastCGI provides a high performance interface between your codebase and web server (e.g., persistent processes between requests, etc.), but which will also obviously require a front-end compatible web server to serve the requests (e.g., [nginx](http://nginx.org/)).

 ## How FastCGI Works